 What Not to Miss:

-- The Equestrian Statue of Louis XIV: Standing proudly at the center of the esplanade, this majestic statue depicts the Sun King in all his glory.
-It’s also one of the most photogenic spots on the promenade.
+- The equestrian statue of Louis XIV: majestic and symbolic, it stands at the center of the esplanade.
+It represents the Sun King in all his splendor and is one of the most photogenic spots along the walk.

-- The Château d’Eau: At the far end of the esplanade lies this elegant hexagonal water tower, designed in the 18th century.
-Its reflection in the surrounding fountain is simply magical.
+- The Château d’Eau: at the end of the esplanade, you’ll find this elegant hexagonal water tower, designed in the 18th century.
+Its reflection in the surrounding fountain feels almost magical.

 If your visit happens to fall on a Tuesday or Saturday, make sure to check out the Marché des Arceaux, located right at the foot of the aqueduct.
 You’ll find local products, delicious cheeses, and artisan bread in a lively and vibrant setting.
 It’s one of my favorite spots to visit every time I’m in Montpellier!